rust-lang/rust/references.md

 possible to establish unique ownership without interior mutability.
 For instance, if an Rc has refcount 1, then it is safe to mutate or move its internals.

+In order to correctly communicate to the type system that a variable or field of a struct can have interior mutability, it must be wrapped in an UnsafeCell.
+This does not in itself make it safe to perform interior mutability operations on that value.
+You still must yourself ensure that mutual exclusion is upheld.